Keep Smiling (1938 film)

-Keep Smiling is a 1938 British comedy film directed by Monty Banks and starring Gracie Fields, Roger Livesey and Mary Maguire.
+Keep Smiling (also known as Smiling Along) is a 1938 British comedy film directed by Monty Banks and starring Gracie Fields, Roger Livesey and Mary Maguire.
+It was written by Rodney Ackland, William M. Conselman and Val Valentine.

 The film follows a group of performers who club together to buy a bus and travel around the country doing shows after they are cheated out of money by an ex-manager.

 Plot

+After being swindled by their manager, Gracie Fields' concert party, the Keep Smiling Troupe, is in financial difficulty.
+They are rescued after a chance meeting, via his dog, with renowned pianist Rene Sidani, whose appearance attracts the crowds to their show at a seaside pavilion.